CodeCasterNL/PVBridge/Contributing.md

 An "DaySummary" is a the summary of data of a given day, like total power generated.

 ## Windows Service
+Set as Startup Projcet: CodeCaster.PVBridge.Service.

-Just hit F5 to run it as a service (as long as it says `"commandLineArgs": "service run"` in `Properties/launchSettings.json`).
+Then hit F5 to run it as a service (as long as it says `"commandLineArgs": "service run"` in `Properties/launchSettings.json`).

 ## Initial configuration
 * Run the Configuration UI, or